-In October 2020, a combination of leadership, foresight, and determination catapulted him to the top award in the state, Texas Superintendent of the Year.
-He is the first winner ever from McAllen ISD.
+In October, 2020, a combination of leadership, foresight and determination catapulted him to the top award in the state, Texas Superintendent of the Year.
+He was the first winner ever from McAllen ISD.

 In his acceptance speech, Dr. Gonzalez began by thanking his wife and children.

 “To the McAllen ISD Board of Trustees, thank you so very much for believing in me,” he added.
 “Thank you for holding me to a high standard, for holding me accountable and for all the oversight and direction that you provide myself and the district as we continue to thrive in this environment.
 Each one of you motivates me in a unique way and I thank you all for that.”